kefkajr/MagicPals/README.md

 # MagicPals
 This is where change summaries, work intentions, and related planning will be written.

+#### 9/2

+There is now Noisy component that is added to certain Abilities.
+When the Ability is used, noise is generated and all units can now Listen to it.
+If there is overlap between the noisy range and the hearing range, the unit who used the ability can now be heard.

+Perception now has a Look and Listen ability.
+They repeat some logic that related to creating new Awarenesses and updating existing Awarenesses.
+This should be followed up with a refactor in which both Look and Listen make use a Perceive method that contains the shared logic.

 #### 7/29
 <img src="https://raw.githubusercontent.com/kefkajr/MagicPals/develop/Progress%20Pics/2022.07.29_awareness-types.png" width=500>